Sebastian-Weber/Sebastian-Weber/README.md

 # Sebastian Weber — UI Designer · Design-to-Code

 I design interfaces and build them.
-Four years of B2B SaaS at a product company (empower GmbH), followed by a fullstack development bootcamp and a data analytics programme.
+Four years of B2B SaaS at a product company, followed by a fullstack development bootcamp and a data analytics programme.
 The result: I can own a feature from Figma to deployed React component — without the handoff gap.

 Currently based in Cologne.
 Open to B2B SaaS roles in NRW or remote.